My Approach to Helping

 My clients tell me that they appreciate my straightforward and down-to-earth approach.
 As your therapist, I tap into how you are feeling and try to feel what you feel.
 I work to see where you are coming from and how to best help you get to where you want to go.
 We will work collaboratively on setting your goals.
 I will tailor my techniques to what is best for you.
 I do not take a one size fits all approach in my practice.
 Each of my clients is unique and I treat them as such.
 How our therapy process will go will be dependent on where you are looking to go and what you are hoping to achieve.
 I will help provide insight into your thoughts, feelings, and behaviors.
 I will help provide you with alternative perspectives and new skills to effectively cope with your stressors.
 My goal is to help you no longer feel alone and achieve YOUR goals, whatever they may be.

 More Info About My Practice

-At Counseling By the Sea, I provide psychotherapy for adolescents, adults and families struggling with mental health and substance abuse issues in a safe and nurturing environment by the sea.
+At Counseling By the Sea, I provide psychotherapy for adults struggling with mental health and stress-related issues in a safe and nurturing environment by the sea.
 I chose the name and location of my practice to be associated with the sea because the ocean has always been a calming force for me.
 The sense of peace and calm that comes from the sound of the crashing waves, the smell of the salt air and the water beneath your feet is how I want you to feel when under my care.
 I strive to be confidential, ethically compliant and stigma-free to the highest standards in order to provide the best care for my clients.
 As a licensed therapist and nationally certified counselor, I have the education and training to treat you utilizing evidence-based techniques, such as but not limited to, cognitive-behavioral therapy, dialectical-behavioral therapy, emotion-focused therapy, solution-focused therapy and trauma-focused CBT.